*FTC Disclosure - If you make a purchase through a link on this site, we may receive a small commission on the transaction - at no extra cost to you.*

 Ladies Nightwear - at the end of a long hard day, there’s nothing nicer than slipping into your favorite sleepwear - whether it’s a nightgown, chemise, sleep shirt, or even a luxurious pair of pajamas, nothing compares to comfortable nightwear as you relax before heading off to sweet dreams.

-From a behind the scenes look at sleepwear sizing and styles to the magic of stretch fabric and adjustable fundamentals, we reveal the best ladies nightwear tips and tricks that will give you a great fit every night.
+From a behind the scenes look at sleepwear sizing and styles to the magic of stretch fabric, we take a closer look at the tips and tricks that will give you a great fit every night.

 Women often find themselves frustrated with nightgowns that aren’t long enough, and it’s a common belief that opting for the next size will result in a longer fit.

-The truth is, sizing up typically makes clothing and sleepwear gradually bigger, but it really doesn’t add much in the way of length.
+The truth is, sizing up typically makes clothing and ladies nightwear gradually bigger, but it really doesn’t add much in the way of length.

 Solution - Instead of going bigger, look for brands like Hanro, P-Jamas, and specialty lingerie retailers that offer long nightgowns, or specially designed for taller shapes.